HL7/davinci-deqm/source/pages/profiles.md

 ---
-title: Profiles and Extension defined as part of this Guide
+title: Profiles and Extensions defined as part of this Guide
 layout: default
 active: profiles
 ---